 I hope you join me this summer to create your Bucket List (download here).
 Later in the summer I’ll post how I am doing and give you my reactions and insights.
 In the meantime, let us know in the comments below what is on your Summer Bucket List.
 Maybe you could give me/us some new ideas.

-Kim McLaughlin, MA is a Counselor and Motivational Coach who specializes in working with people who suffer from binge eating and emotional eating.
-She is a Certified Intuitive Eating Counselor.
+Kim McLaughlin, MA is a counselor, inspirational coach, best selling author, and speaker.
+She specializes in working with people who suffer from emotional eating and helps them make peace with food and their lives.
+Kim is a certified Intuitive Eating Counselor and has a certificate in Eating Disorders Counseling.

 Kim McLaughlin has been identified as writing one of the Top 50 Blogs about Emotional Eating by the Institute on Emotional Eating.
 Sign up for her free Special Report: Top Strategies to End Binge Eating here or visit her website at www.FeedYourSoulUnlimited.com.